 The scope of evaluation for internal control over financial reporting was adequately set from the perspective of the degree of quantitative and qualitative impact on the reliability of financial reporting presentation and disclosure.
-Therefore, based on the results of assessment of company-level controls of 42 subsidiaries and affiliates (including 21 funds and 2 equity -method affiliates) which represent all the significant locations or business units, in principle, management determined the reasonable scope of assessment.
-Management eliminate subsidiaries or affiliates from the scope of assessment that are found to have little relevance of the degree of quantitative and qualitative impact on the reliability of financial reporting.
+Therefore, based on the results of assessment of company-level controls of 30 subsidiaries and affiliates (including 1 equity-method affiliate) which represent all the significant locations or business units, in principle, management determined the reasonable scope of assessment.
+Management eliminated subsidiaries or affiliates from the scope of assessment that were found to have little relevance of the degree of quantitative and qualitative impact on the reliability of financial reporting.